courtois-neuromod/cneuromod_docs/source/DERIVATIVES.md

 ### ** BUG **

-The following run's preprocessing are missing because of fMRIPrep issues at the time of the alpha release.
+The following run's preprocessing are missing because of fMRIPrep issues at the time of the `cneuromod-2020-alpha` release.
-This will be fixed shortly.
+This will be fixed for the `cneuromod-2020-beta` release, scheduled in April 2020.

 #### Movie-10: